elizabethnewman/hessQuik/paper/paper.md

 # Summary
-`hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) with respect to the inputs of models formed via compositions of functions.
-The core implementation of `hessQuik` computes Hessians analytically and does not use automatic differentiation, resulting in GPU accelaration of the computation. `hessQuik` is flexible, user-friendly, and works seamlessly with PyTorch [@pytorch].
-The package offers a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.
-Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency. `hessQuik` includes easy-access, illustrative tutorials on Google Colaboratory [@googleColab], reproducible experiments, and testing tools to help researchers use and contribute to the repository.
+`hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) with respect to the inputs of coposite functions, or models formed via compositions of functions.
+The core of `hessQuik` is the efficient computation of analytical Hessians with GPU acceleration. `hessQuik` is a PyTorch [@pytorch] package that is user-friendly and easily extendable.
+The repository includes a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.
+Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency.
+Users need only choose the layers of a model and the repository automatically composes the layers correctly.  `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations.